carlotorrese/ex_machine/README.md

 iex(2)>

 ```

+## Development Status & Roadmap

+ExMachine is currently in **alpha stage**.
+While the core functionality is working and tested, the API may undergo changes as we gather feedback from the community.

+### Current State
+- ✅ Core state machine functionality implemented
+- ✅ Statechart formalism support (hierarchical states, transitions, guards)
+- ✅ GenServer integration for process-based state machines
+- ✅ Comprehensive test suite (30+ tests)
+- ✅ Documentation and examples

+### Roadmap
+- [ ] API stabilization based on community feedback
+- [ ] Performance optimizations
+- [ ] Additional guard and action features
+- [ ] More comprehensive examples and tutorials
+- [ ] Integration with other Elixir/OTP patterns

+### Contributing
+We welcome contributions!
+Please see our [contribution guidelines](CONTRIBUTING.md) and feel free to open issues or pull requests.

 ## License
 ExMachine is Copyright © 2018 Restore srl.
 It is free software,
 and may be redistributed under the terms specified in the LICENSE file.